ska-sa/katgpucbf/doc/introduction.rst

 The module also includes unit tests (:file:`test/`), as well as a framework for automated testing of an entire correlator against the set of requirements applicable to the MeerKAT Extension CBF (:file:`qualification/`).

+As far as possible, the code in this package is not MeerKAT-specific.
+It could in theory be used at other facilities, provided that compatible input and output formats are used (including number of input and output bits).
+The :mod:`katgpucbf.meerkat` module contains some tables that are specific to MeerKAT and MeerKAT Extension, which are used by some convenience scripts, but which are not used by the core programs.

 Some additional scripts (:file:`scratch/`) which the developers have found to be useful are included, but user discretion is advised as these aren't subject to